 - Taught by graduate faculty within our nationally recognized Teachers College

 .
-The remaining courses, as well as some of the elective courses, are offered only on our main campus in Muncie, Indiana.
+Some of the elective courses are offered only on our main campus in Muncie, Indiana.
 You will work with the program advisor to choose the courses that are best for you.

 Dr. Amanda O. Latz